shorwood/gptsh/README.md

 ```bash
 yarn global add gptsh
 ```

-To use this tool, you need an [OpenAI API key](https://beta.openai.com/).
-You can define this key in an option in the command line or via environment variables.
+To use this tool, you will need to set your[OpenAI API key](https://beta.openai.com/) as a parameter or environment variable.
 ```bash
 OPENAI_SECRET_KEY=<YOUR_SECRET_KEY>
 OPENAI_ENGINE_ID=davinci